michasa001/eth-cli/README.md

 ## `eth abis`

-gets all abi names in storage
+Retrieves all ABI names in storage.

 ```
 USAGE